 The separate and time-lapse inversions produced for the Big Pine Key seasonal profiles are a little different.
 Along B1 (Figure 8) and B3 (Figure 10), both inversion types produced a similar percent difference.
 Yet, the inversion results for B2 do not show the same percent change (Figure 9).
 The difference between the December models is visible without the aid of the percent difference plot.
 The difference model result for December produced a resistivity distribution with the least difference from the starting model, the May results.
 Without the starting model, the separate inversion determines the best distribution based on a homogenous forward model.
 It does not mean that the modeled resistivity is any less correct since the May result could be incorrect but the amount of change that occurred over the season will be more accurate with the difference inversion.

 The difference inversion provides the best results for analyzing the amount of change over a time series for both the seasonal and tidal results.
 The separate inversions do not always deviate far from the difference inversions but when they do, the percent change between the time-steps is most likely inaccurate.
 For the small changes that occur in these time-series, the difference inversion is the best option.
-If an accurate model used, the separate inversions could be made more accurate.
-A model for ERT measurements would be difficult to produce and possibly inaccurate, though.
+If an accurate starting model were used, the separate inversions could be made more accurate.
+A starting model for ERT measurements would be difficult to produce and possibly inaccurate, though.
 Wightman’s two studies from 1990 and 2010 show that there is a great deal of deviation in the lens between the seasons and on a yearly basis, which is a problem for the seasonal profiles.
 The tidal profiles are located on the transition zone with no sharp boundaries to easily create a forward model from.
 The groundwater model results would be a good basis for a forward model if the groundwater model had produced more accurate results.
 Therefore in the case of this study, the difference inversion was the best choice.

 CONCLUSIONS